Wells-next-the-Sea Norfolk: Best Things to Do & See

 There has been a lifeboat stationed at Wells for over a hundred and fifty years.
 The first Wells RNLI lifeboat station was built in 1869, and the one you see below had become an iconic landmark along the Norfolk Coast Path, but was sadly demolished in November 2022, to comply with planning permission and make way for a new all-weather station.

-The new contemporary building, along with the new Shannon lifeboat, shop, visitor information centre and public viewing gallery is now open.
-From January 2023, volunteer guides will be providing tours of the lifeboat station, which you must book in advance here.
+The new contemporary building, along with the new Shannon lifeboat, shop, visitor information centre and public viewing gallery is now open and volunteer guides will be providing tours of the lifeboat station, which you must book in advance here.

 Explore Wells Town